syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Built-In-Customization.md

 The pulling event will be fired continuously as long as the pulling action is performed in the SfPullToRefresh.
 The progress of pulling can be tracked by the [PullingEventArgs.Progress](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpulltorefresh/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.PullingEventArgs~Progress.html) property.

-Refer the below code example which illustrates hooking the [SfPullToRefresh.Pulling](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpulltorefresh/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.SfPullToRefresh~Pulling_EV.html) event.
+Refer the below code example illustrating hooking of the [SfPullToRefresh.Pulling](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpulltorefresh/Syncfusion.SfPullToRefresh.iOS~Syncfusion.SfPullToRefresh.SfPullToRefresh~Pulling_EV.html) event.

 {% highlight c# %}